 Then I remembered THE migraine.
 Was this another symptom?

-I took some over-the-counter migraine medication and had a nice visit with my family.
-On the drive home, it was dark and every red light had an aura around it.
+I took some over-the-counter migraine medication and had a pleasant visit with my family.
+On the drive home, it was dark, and every red light had an aura around it.
 I was getting another migraine.
 It was in full swing by the time I made it home.

 Was it my vision?
 Or just the nature of migraine?
-They always impacted my vision.
+They always impacted my sight.
 But my doctor never discussed vision as a possible cause for my migraines.

-I visited the optometrist a few days later and had my first proper comprehensive vision exam.
-I’d only ever taken reading tests in elementary school or vision exams for sports physicals.
+I visited the optometrist a few days later and had my first comprehensive vision exam.
+I’d only ever taken reading tests or vision exams for sports physicals in elementary school.

 Turns out I needed glasses for astigmatism.
 This common condition prevents light from focusing on your retina properly.
 It makes your vision fuzzy and can lead to headaches.